supabase/nix-postgres/INTERNAL.md

 ### Future patch PostgreSQL version (14.x, 15.y)

 These occur upstream.
-If we want to stay on the outdated version we can add an overlay to this repo.
+If we want to stay on the outdated version we can add an override to this repo.

 ### Each version will be tested against all extensions